From the film, 12 Years a Slave, based on Solomon Northrop’s own account of his life as an enslaved person.

 TPS may as well remount the “No Colored” signs and command all the Negro students, Negro teachers, and Negro staff to ignore the symbol that acknowledges, values, and promotes white superiority in a 21st-century integrated educational setting.

-That he was not only a trader to the values and principles of the U.S. Constitution, General Lee publicly rejected the notion that “all men are created equal.”
+Every TPS school board member knows the history of General Robert E. Lee.
+He was not only a traitor to the values and principles of the U.S. Constitution, but he publicly rejected the notion that “all men are created equal.”

-In addition, some TPS school board members publicly voted to move forward with the renamed the school “Lee School.”
+Notwithstanding, some TPS school board members publicly voted to move forward with renaming the school “Lee School.”

 These school board members know that General Robert E. Lee was a shameless, wicked individual who partook in the immoral act of human trafficking and chattel slavery.